 - There are also 60W, 80W, and 100W CO2 laser engravers.
 The work area gets bigger with the incremental power of the machine.
 For example, the 100W machine would offer you 20×28 inches of work bed which is almost doubled that of this one.

-- The 80W laser engravers have auto lifts which help you in leveling the machine for height adjustment automatically.
+- The 80W laser engravers have auto lifts which help you automatically level the machine for height adjustment.

 - Not all machine includes Lightburn software, better check carefully before making a purchase